iiamthestorm/rei-notes/人生、夢、日本/Books/Fyodor Dostoevsky/Crime & Punishment/Book Review.md

 # C&P Book Review
 This might be the first classic book that I have had no trouble reading whatsoever.
 I didn't have to force myself to read it because I instantly liked the theme this book offers.
 Richard Pevear and Larissa Volokhonsky are often regarded as the best translators, so I chose theirs.

+It's unquestionably worthwhile to read.
+For the most part, it didn't feel lengthy.
+There may have been a few sections that are often the case with longer books that dragged, but, in the end, it's commendable.

+I'm pleasantly surprised that this book is arguably more readable than many contemporary English novelists, such as Dickens.
+You can't imagine how challenging it was to read Dickens.
+I vividly recall my struggle with 'A Tale of Two Cities.'

 In my opinion, Crime and Punishment sometimes cited as one of the first psychological thriller with some religious overtones.